-Takeaways from Super Tuesday: Biden’s big bounce
+Takeaways from Super Tuesday: Joe Biden’s big bounce

 SANDERS UNBOWED

 Sanders claimed the night’s largest trophy, California, a state where he had committed substantial time and effort, while Biden had only a minimalist campaign.
-It was a measure of how strategic the Sanders campaign has been, and why he remains so formidable.
+It was a measure of how strategic the Sanders campaign has been and why he remains so formidable.

-It was also a place where he successfully assembled a coalition that included young voters and Latinos, something he was able to do in Texas, the second biggest delegate prize of the night, as well.
+It was also a place where he assembled a coalition that included young voters and Latinos, something he was able to do in Texas, the second biggest delegate prize of the night, as well.

 Winning California was critical for Sanders, who had long held a strong lead in the polls there.